lindy-labs/aegis/README.md

 * There is no mechanism yet for giving and using polymorphic specifications for polymorphic Cairo functions
 * A few libfunc specifications might be improved in the future to streamline proofs

+## Contributions

+Feel free to contribute PRs if you find bugs or if you want to add e.g. additional tests or libfunc implementations.

 ## Contact

 For any questions about Aegis, contact [javra](mailto:javra@lindylabs.net).